withastro/docs/src/pages/en/core-concepts/astro-components.md

 #### Dynamic HTML

-These local variables can be used in JSX-like functions to produce dynamically-generated HTML elements:
+Local variables can be used in JSX-like functions to produce dynamically-generated HTML elements:

 ```astro
 ---